Farama-Foundation/PettingZoo/README.md

 * magent: A set of enviroments involving massive numbers of agents doing various tasks, originally from https://github.com/geek-ai/MAgent
 * card: A set of card games that can be played.
 * atari: A collection of easily runnable multi-player Atari games in the Stella emulator, similar to what you find in Gym.
+* mujuco: A collection of 3D mujuco enviroments for multiagent robot simulations
 * other-envs: A small collection of enviroments that don't fit anywhere else.

 To install a set of games, use `pip3 install pettingzoo[atari]`, substituting atari for other classes of games when desired.